Tour of the show grounds

 at the log cabin.
 The original air motor and blades were incorporated in the Farm Exhibit in the Educational Building.

-In the ensuing five years, several other major exhibitions have developed in
+In the ensuing years, several other major exhibitions have developed in the

 The Field Day Print Shop, originally located in the Post Office, was relocated here.
 Prior to high tech machines and computers,

 printers produced the printed page the hard way.
 Lead was melted and poured into molds to form letters, numbers and symbols,

 collectively known as “type.” all type was placed (or set) by hand, one letter at a time into wooden frames.
 Many

 of the typesetters of the day could set a column of newspaper copy almost as fast as some could type it on the computer today.